 Adaptive Cards for Windows Developers

-The first Windows experience to supports Adaptive Cards will be Timeline, a brand new experience coming in a future Windows release.
+The first Windows experience to supports Adaptive Cards is Timeline, a brand new experience first introduced in Windows 10 1803.

 Windows.ApplicationModel.UserActivities.UserActivity API is what populates an Activity into Timeline.

 The Adaptive Card will be supplied via the

 UserActivity userActivity = await channel.GetOrCreateUserActivityAsync(activityId, new HostName("contoso.com")); userActivity.ActivationUri = new Uri("rss-reader:article?" + article.Link); userActivity.DisplayText = article.Title; //used for details tile text userActivity.VisualElements.Content = AdaptiveCardBuilder.CreateAdaptiveCardFromJson(jsonString); await userActivity.SaveAsync();

 There is a great 45-min learn module that covers these steps end-to-end.